-For examples of how these work please see Search examples
+For examples of how these work, please see this article.

 Can I use other people's research?

-While the answer to this question for the majority of content on figshare.com is 'yes,' it is best to check with the actual licence on the item record.
+While the answer to this question for the majority of content on figshare.com is 'yes,' it is best to check with the actual license on the item record.

-By clicking the licence itself, you can learn more about the different licence types and rights for use, reuse, attribution, etc. Please see this article for more information on licence types.
+By clicking the licence itself, you can learn more about the different license types and rights for use, reuse, attribution, etc. Please see this article for more information on license types.

 Share this article: